On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Polynomial-Time Algorithms

 \begin{example}[continued] We next use Algorithm \ref{algo:consistency-peo} to check the consistency of ${\cal K}=\{C \tor A, B \tor A, D \tor \{A, X\}\}$ with respect to ${\cal G}^*$ illustrated in Figure \ref{fig:1-1}.
 We first set ${\cal U}=\mathcal{G}^*_u$, which is the induced subgraph of ${\cal G}^*$ over $\{A,B,C,D,X\}$.
 With respect to ${\cal K}$, however, ${\cal U}$ has no potential leaf node, meaning that the while-loop (lines $2$-$6$) is not triggered.
 As ${\cal U}$ is not empty, Algorithm \ref{algo:consistency-peo} returns {\rm False}. \end{example}

-In some circumstances, causal background knowledge is not obtained all at once.
+In some circumstances, pairwise causal background knowledge is not obtained all at once.
 Therefore, we also need an approach to sequentially check consistency.
-That is, given a CPDAG ${\cal G}^*$ and a consistent pairwise causal constraint set ${\cal B}$, we would like to know whether a newly obtained pairwise causal constraint set is consistent with ${\cal G}^*$, together with ${\cal B}$.
-This issue will be investigated in Appendix~A in the supplementary material.
+That is, given a CPDAG ${\cal G}^*$ and a consistent pairwise causal constraint set ${\cal B}$, we want to determine whether a newly obtained pairwise causal constraint set is consistent with ${\cal G}^*$ together with ${\cal B}$.
+This issue will be investigated in Appendix~\ref{sec:sec:seq}.

-Finally, with Algorithm~\ref{algo:consistency-peo} and Theorem~\ref{thm:equi_dcc}, we can check the equivalency of two DCC sets, as shown in Algorithm~\ref{algo:eq}.
+Finally, with Algorithm~\ref{algo:consistency-peo} and Theorem~\ref{thm:equi_dcc}, we can check the equivalence of two DCC sets, as shown in Algorithm~\ref{algo:eq}.
 Note that, to accelerate the procedure, we first check the consistency of ${\cal K}_1$ and ${\cal K}_2$ separately.
 If neither ${\cal K}_1$ nor ${\cal K}_2$ is consistent with $\mathcal{G}^*$ then they are equivalent; if one of them is consistent with $\mathcal{G}^*$ but the other is not, then they are not equivalent.